 - Population size, trends and dynamics are understood.

-- The kea population is actively managed.
+- Threats to kea are identified and actively managed.

-The four documents as a whole seek to drive and coordinate kea conservation projects over the next 10 years, but their success will depend on the wider community working together in a unified manner.
+The four documents as a whole, seek to drive and coordinate kea conservation projects over the next 10 years, but their success will depend on the wider community working together in a unified manner.

-Strategic Operating Procedures
+Standard Operating Procedures